kafka-ops/julie/docs/futures/what-principal-management.rst

 *******************************

 One of the common actions required when managing a cluster is the operation of principals (aka Users in kafka).
-The KTB can help you manage this principals by parsing the involved topologies.
+Julie Ops can help you manage this principals by parsing the involved topologies.

 *NOTE* This feature is currently experimental, please use it with care and let us know anything that is missing.